-Average yoga mats usually smell bad.
-Yoga mats used for bikram yoga or hot yoga?
+Yoga mats usually smell bad.
+Yoga mats used for hot yoga?
 Forget about it.

-You usually can’t toss yoga mats in the wash, and you can’t use typical chemical-based cleaners to get the job done.
+You can’t toss yoga mats in the washing machine.
 So how are you supposed to clean your yoga mat so you can actually enjoy your classes?

-By following these tips on cleaning and deodorizing your yoga mat, and also following our guidelines on how to properly wash your activewear and yoga pants, you will never have to worry about being the smelly person at yoga.
+By following these tips on cleaning and deodorizing your yoga mat, you will never have to worry about being the smelly person at yoga.

 Your bare skin will be coming in contact with whatever you use to clean your yoga mat with, so you'll want to use something safe, non-irritating and non-toxic.
 It's always best to choose a plant based cleaning product over one filled with harmful chemicals.